JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 https://freefilesync.org/download/FreeFileSync_11.4_Source.zip

-In the past, wget **DID NOT** work with this URL on the first try so you had to either manually download it, or try wget a second time to get the source code downloaded.
-Seems the issue is resolved but worth noting incase you experience an issue.
+For some reason, wget **DID NOT** successfuly download the file on the first try (instead it downloads a portion and silently exits).
+Simply try the wget command a second time or you can manually download it through a browser.

 ## 2. Install dependencies
 The following dependencies need to be installed to make code compile.